Skip to content

 Here's a controversial opinion from someone who's tested security software for years: most people don't need to pay for antivirus anymore.

-Windows Defender has improved dramatically and provides solid baseline protection.
+Windows Defender has improved a lot and provides solid baseline protection.
 But "most people" isn't everyone—if you engage in risky behavior online, handle sensitive data, or want additional features, paid security suites still have a place.
 Let me explain what's actually worth paying for.

 What Modern Antivirus Does